highskore/lookup-benchmark/README.md

 # `Lookup Tables` vs `If Statements` vs `Mapping` vs `Yul Switch` vs `Huffidity` vs `Huff`

-This repository contains foundry benchmark tests written in Solidity that are used to compare gas costs amongs different methods of accessing data: lookup tables (5 versions), if statements, mapping, yul switch, 2 different approaches in huffidity (huff+solidity) and pure huff.
+This repository contains foundry benchmark tests written in Solidity that are used to compare gas costs amongs different methods of accessing data: lookup tables (5 versions), if statements, mapping, yul switch(2 versions), 2 different approaches in huffidity (huff+solidity) and pure huff.

 I had a wild idea/use case that needed to have access to 255 different 9 byte values so I decided to test out the different methods of accessing data to see which one was the most gas efficient.